 Are you comfortable working with heavy objects and mixing and laying concrete?
-Then, consider working as a concreter in Australia.
+If yes, consider working as a concreter in Australia.

 Concreters are trained workers who use concrete bricks to build robust building structures.
-They operate various manual and automated tools to level off, smoothen, and seal concrete surfaces for a finished look.
+They use manual and automated tools to level off, smoothen, and seal concrete surfaces for a finished look.

 You don't need any formal education to work as a concreter.
-Completing a Certificate III in Concreting at TAFE or RTO and obtaining a CIC card is a great way to begin your career journey in this industry.
+However, completing a Certificate III in Concreting at TAFE or RTO and obtaining a CIC card is a great way to begin your career journey in this industry.
 Alternatively, you can complete a traineeship or an apprenticeship with an employer within your area.

 1. What Is A Concreter?

 Qualified concreters are skilled workers who use automated machinery and hand tools to create robust commercial and residential structures, including roadways, paths, bridges, and buildings.

 Concreters do the following: assembling building elements, laying the foundation, installing formwork, doing concreting work, strengthening work, and providing solutions to practical issues relating to building and construction works.

 2. What Does A Concreter Do?